-Congratulations to our President and CEO, Bill Gertz, who last week, received an honorary Doctorate in International Relations from Richmond, the American International University in London in recognition of his commitment to education and internationalism.
-He spoke at the graduation ceremony and shared some wisdom from his years of working in international exchange.
+Congratulations to our President and CEO, Bill Gertz, who last week, received an honorary Doctorate in International Relations in recognition of his commitment to education and internationalism.
+He spoke at a graduation ceremony and shared some wisdom from his years of working in international exchange.
 What has he learned and what is his advice?
 Read on.

 Forty years ago I received my Bachelor’s Degree from SUNY Binghamton in upstate New York.